Updated: April 3, 2015

-Until I am too old to post them, the United States Navy Master Chief, Senior Chief, and Chief Petty Officer results (actual selection, not the board eligible list) will be posted here, each year, when they become available.
-For FY2012, the first time in at least 12 years, the active duty CPO results were released on a Monday.
+Until I am too old to post them, the United States Navy Master Chief, Senior Chief, and Chief Petty Officer results (actual selection, not the board eligible list) will be posted here, each year when they become available.

 Results will be delivered to the Member’s command triad (CO, XO, and CMC) via BUPERS Online the day before the NAVADMIN will be released.

 Congratulations to all the Navy Chief Petty Officer selects!

 - The complete FY-2019 Active Navy Chief Results — board convenes, June 25, 2018.

 - The complete FY-2019 Reserve Chief Petty Officer Results — board convenes, May 21, 2018.

 - The complete FY 2019 Active Navy Senior Chief Results — board convenes, April 23, 2018.